Black Friday Code: DIGEST35

 High-quality evidence shows that regular, moderate-intensity exercise with short bouts of high-intensity exercise (30–90 minutes, 3 times a week, for 8 or more weeks) positively affects the gut microbiome in both healthy and unhealthy people [3].
 Intense exercise in fit people may initially cause inflammation, but they often have more diverse gut microbes that may promote better metabolic health and offset the inflammation [4].

-Does this mean that you can “exercise out” a chronic viral or fungal imbalance in your gut?
+Does this mean that exercise can resolve a chronic viral or fungal imbalance in your gut?
 For some, it’s possible, but others may need additional probiotics or antimicrobial support to correct the imbalance.
 In any case, once you get closer to a state of equilibrium with your gut, a consistent exercise routine will help you keep it more balanced in the future.

 Constipation and Gut Motility